hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

 DPG can be broken down into **Items**, **UI Items**, **Containers**

 Items:
-    Items are anything in the library.
+    Items are anything in the library (i.e. button, registries, windows, ect).

 UI Items:
     Any item in dpg that has a visual component (i.e. button, listbox, window, ect).

 Containers:
     Items that can hold other items.
-A root container has no parent container.
+A root container is a container that has no parent container.

 Primary Window
 --------------